thi-ng/umbrella-docs-temp/defmulti.implementations.md

 Syntax-sugar intended for sets of multi-methods sharing same dispatch values / logic.
 Takes a dispatch value, an object of "is-a" relationships and a number of multi-methods, each with an implementation for the given dispatch value.

-The relations object has dispatch values (parents) as keys and arrays of multi-methods as their values.
-For each multi-method associates the given `type` with the related parent dispatch value to delegate to its implementation.

-The remaining implementations are associated with their related multi-method and the given `type` dispatch value.

 <b>Signature:</b>

 ```typescript
 implementations: (type: string | number | symbol, rels: IObjectOf<MultiFn<any>[]>, ...impls: (MultiFn<any> | import("@thi.ng/api").FnAny<any>)[]) => void
 ```

+## Remarks

+The relations object has dispatch values (parents) as keys and arrays of multi-methods as their values.
+For each multi-method associates the given `type` with the related parent dispatch value to delegate to its implementation.

+The remaining implementations are associated with their related multi-method and the given `type` dispatch value.

 ## Example